Tensei-dev/Chess-/README.md

 # Chess-
-Web-based multiplayer chess game with an Robot🤖 opponent.
+Web-based multiplayer chess game with a Robot🤖 opponent.
 Built with HTML, CSS, Javascript and Node.js, using DOM manipulation and Chess.Js API for real-time play and PostgreSQL for data storage.

 ## REQUIRED INSTALLATIONS
 - npm (node package manager)